flecoqui/TestRESTAPIServices/README.md

     <img src="http://armviz.io/visualizebutton.png"/>
 </a>

-This template allows you to deploy a Web Application on Azure App Service, several functions on Azure Function, an Azure Storage Account, Azure Search Account, a Speech Service and a LUIS service.
+This template allows you to deploy a REST API  hosted on Azure App Service, Azure Function, Virtual Machine and Azure Kubernetes Service.
 Moreover, the applications and functions source code  will be stored on github and automatically deployed on Azure.

 ![](https://raw.githubusercontent.com/flecoqui/TestRESTAPIServices/master/Docs/1-architecture.png)